Aloe Arborescens [aL-oh ar-bo-RES-senz], commonly known as the Candelabra plant.

 Remove the insects by wiping off the surface using a cloth dipped in alcohol.

 Use the plant as a decorative and medicinal plant.
-It is a great option to grow indoors as a floor plant or outdoors as a thicker shrub or barrier plant.
+It is a great option to grow indoors as a floor plant or outdoors in full sun as a thicker shrub or barrier plant.

 The sap from the leaves helps to relieve burns and wounds.
 Use the Candelabra plant for its medicinal capacity due to its antibacterial and anti-inflammatory nature.